-Let’s give you a good oversight of the Dalton Highway including its direction, location, unique qualities and even some places it can take you too.
-You may want a challenge, but even the bravest of RVers are white-knuckled when it comes to the Dalton Highway.
+Let’s give you a good oversight of the Dalton Highway including its direction, location, unique qualities, and even some places it can take you too.
+You may want a challenge, but even the bravest of RVers are white knuckled when it comes to the Dalton Highway.

-Alaska Route 11, formally named the James W. Dalton Highway and simply referred to as the Dalton Highway or the North Slope Haul Road is a 414-mile route through Alaska that was originally built in 1974 to help support the Trans-Alaska Pipeline System which still remains as its primary use today.
+Alaska Route 11, formally named the James W. Dalton Highway and referred to as the Dalton Highway or the North Slope Haul Road is a 414-mile route through Alaska that was originally built in 1974 to help support the Trans-Alaska Pipeline System which remains as its primary use today.
 This northern Alaska highway is remarkable as being one of the most remote and isolated highways in the world.

-Along the entire route, you will only encounter three permanent towns but there may be a few more populated areas along the route depending on what time of year you find yourself on the Dalton Highway.
+Along the entire route, you will only encounter three permanent towns, but there may be a few more populated areas along the route depending on what time of year you find yourself on the Dalton Highway.
 The three towns of Coldfoot, Wiseman, and Deadhorse are lightly populated with Deadhorse housing only 25 permanent residences and the other two towns even fewer.
 Prospect Creek and Galbraith are two other seasonal settlements along the route which may be good pit-stops if you decide to take on this road.

-Where Does the Dalton Highway Go?
+What Route Does Dalton Highway Follow?

-The Dalton Highway starts in north-central Alaska near the town of Livengood and just north of Fairbanks before snaking north through Hess Creek, jumping over the Yukon River, winding through Coldfoot, Wiseman and Galbraith Lake before ending just short of the Arctic Ocean.
+The Dalton Highway starts in north-central Alaska near the town of Livengood and north of Fairbanks before snaking north through Hess Creek, jumping over the Yukon River, winding through Coldfoot, Wiseman and Galbraith Lake before ending short of the Arctic Ocean.
 It is the most northern highway in the United States and one of the northernmost highways in the entire world.

-Conditions on the Dalton Highway range along the stretch.
+Conditions on the Dalton Highway range along the stretch of the road depending on the time of year and weather.
 The road itself is composed of many different materials from concrete to simple gravel.
-Being so close to the Arctic Ocean means that the road freezes or ices over, despite this the Dalton Highway actually sees more traffic during the winter with approximately 160 trucks traveling the route daily during summer and 250 daily trucks during the winter.
+Being so close to the Arctic Ocean means that the road freezes or ices over, despite this the Dalton Highway sees more traffic during the winter with approximately 160 trucks traveling the route daily during summer and 250 daily trucks during the winter.

-Are You Prepared to RV Dalton Highway?
+Are You Prepared to Drive Dalton Highway?

 It is not recommended to travel the Dalton Highway unless you are 100 percent confident you are up to the challenge.
-This includes having a tough RV with 4x4 capability and a cache of extra supplies should something go wrong.
-If you’re not carrying extra food, fuel, water and medical supplies you likely shouldn’t be on the Dalton Highway as immediate help is not available in many sections of the road.
+This includes having a tough RV with 4x4 capability, and a cache of extra supplies should something go wrong.
+If you’re not carrying extra food, fuel, water, and medical supplies, you likely shouldn’t be on the Dalton Highway as immediate help is not available in many sections of the road.

 If at all possible, let someone not traveling with you know your itinerary so they can report to the proper authorities if you don’t report in or make a destination.
-If you do plan on taking an RV on this road we also recommend summer as conditions are much more likely to be forgivable.
+If you do plan on taking an RV on this road, we also recommend summer as conditions are much more likely to be forgivable.

 RVs, even the all-terrain, and four-season ones were not meant to travel on stretches like this.
-If you’re not sure your recreational vehicle can handle it, chances are it can’t and that doubt will cause you to get into an accident or worse.
+If you’re not sure your recreational vehicle can handle it, chances are it can’t, and that doubt will cause you to get into an accident or worse.

 Pro Tip: Never, ever travel a road such as Dalton Highway without ensuring your emergency contacts know you’re doing it.

 Make sure you’ve done your research, inspected your RV, packed ample supplies and let a third party know of your plans before traveling the Dalton Highway in Alaska to have the safest and confident trip possible.